polkadot-fellows/RFCs/text/0166-snowbridge-emergency-pause-pallet.md

 ### Ergonomics

-Trigger UX is one extrinsic with 100k DOT in the signer's account.
+Trigger UX is an extrinsic with 100k DOT in the signer's account.
 Operator UX during a triggered state is event-driven, the relayer indexer should add `EmergencyPauseTriggered` and per-leg `HaltSucceeded` / `HaltFailed` to its watch set.
-Fellowship-side, `resolve_genuine` / `resolve_malicious` / `force_extend` follow the same XCM-voice pattern as existing Fellowship governance calls.
+Fellowship-side, `resolve` or `force_extend` follow the same XCM-voice pattern as existing Fellowship governance calls.

 ### Compatibility